|

 Use your camera's factory settings.
 Learn where the Macro setting is on your cameras and how and why you should use it.

-Also, learn how to use your light settings on your camera, if you have this feature.
+Learn how to use your light settings on your camera, if you have this feature.

 Resizing Photos